Real estate commission: a guide to who pays, how much and more

 A new agent might be more likely to drop their commission in an attempt to drum up business.
 Once they’ve got a few wins on the board, their commission might go up to reflect that.
 When you choose an agent purely because their commission is low, you might be choosing someone who lacks the necessary experience to get you a great result.

-Ultimately, It comes down to the agent’s ability to negotiate a high sale price.
+Ultimately, it comes down to the agent’s ability to negotiate a high sale price.
 That’s what you’re paying for.
 Look at their past results and especially their individual results.
-Volume of sales alone won’t show you whether they’ve accepted a lower sale price to get the sale done fast.
+The volume of sales alone won’t show you whether they’ve accepted a lower sale price to get the sale done fast.
 You want someone who will focus on getting the highest price for each property even if it takes a bit more work.

 Ready to take the first step in your property journey?